ituch136/security_hardening/README.md

 | `security_admin_user_groups` | `[sudo]` | Extra groups, appended |
 | `security_admin_user_sudo_mode` | `nopasswd` | `nopasswd` or `passwd` |
 | `security_admin_user_password` | `""` | Password **hash**, required when sudo mode is `passwd` |

+In `nopasswd` mode the admin gets sudo from a file in `sudoers.d`.
+In `passwd` mode that file is removed and sudo comes only from membership in the `sudo` group, so keep `sudo` in `security_admin_user_groups`.
+Groups are only appended, never removed.

 The password must be a hash, not plain text.
 The `user` module writes the value to `/etc/shadow` as is.
 Generate one with: